hunter-teacher-cert/work_csci70900-ischeff/meth1/lessonplans/lesson2/readme.md

 ### Standards:
 - 9-12.CT.4: Implement a program using a combination of student-defined and third-party functions to organize the computation.
+- 9-12.DL.2: Communicate and work collaboratively with others using digital tools to support individual learning and contribute to the learning of others.

 ### Warm up
 time: 5 minutes